I had my concrete pad raised but it settled again, why did it do this?

 Whether a pad sinks after it’s been raised depends on:

-• How much water gets under the concrete pad.
+The problem with raising any concrete pad is, no one except the contractor who built the building truly knows how much uncompacted fill was placed under a pad.
+If it was minimal, the pad probably won’t sink again.
+If the uncompacted fill was fairly deep, it may not be fully compacted yet and future settlement is possible. - How much water gets under the concrete pad.
 Even poorly compacted soil won’t settle as much if it remains dry.
 Allowing water to get under a concrete pad can compress the soil even more, resulting in the concrete pad settling in the future.
 Water makes hard compacted soil soft, also resulting in the concrete pad settling.
 Nearby downspouts, improper slope of a pad, cracks in a pad and poor landscaping are the most common reasons why excess water drains under a concrete pad.

-• Whether the concrete pad is filled properly while it’s being raised.
+- Whether the concrete pad is filled properly while it’s being raised.
 A concrete pad is less likely to sink again if the entire area under a pad is filled as best possible.
 This helps prevent water from easily traveling underneath, and helps distribute the load of the concrete pad evenly on the ground.

 My pad is sinking but I’m not sure the settlement is done.
 Should I raise the pad now or let it settle more?